HOLLER AT ME!

 Writing has always been my happy place.
 I've been passionate about creative communication since I had a colored pencil and a padlocked diary, circa age six.
-Since we're all friends here and you might be looking for more samples of my previous writing work, I'll be happy to send you some early journal entries or extremely bad poetry, free of charge.
+Since we're all friends here (or maybe you’re looking for more samples of my previous work) I'll be happy to send you some early journal entries or extremely bad poetry, free of charge.

 What were we talking about?
 Oh, right: My rise to writing stardom.

-After attending The University of Georgia's Grady College of Journalism (Advertising) I did a brief stint in Los Angeles trying everything from production assisting at Sternberg Productions to running Hollywood industry events with Bolthouse Productions.
-It was then I had the crucial epiphany that I cared more for being creative and working with words than I ever cared for perfecting Paris Hilton's birthday party.
+After attending The University of Georgia's Grady College of Journalism (Advertising) I did a brief stint in Los Angeles doing everything from production assisting at Sternberg Productions to running Hollywood industry events with Bolthouse Productions.
+It was then I had the crucial epiphany that I cared more about being creative and working with words than I ever cared for perfecting Paris Hilton's birthday party.

 I went to school to be a ''real'' writer.

 At The Creative Circus (tagline: "Where weird kids become employable") I found a calling in copywriting.
 More than traditional advertising, I found myself enamored with this niche of branding.
-It was barely a buzzword then, but I loved the idea of building a company's identity and narrative from the ground up more than I cared about coming up with the wittiest headline.
+It was barely a buzzword then, but I loved the idea of building a company's foundation — its brand identity and. narrative from the ground up.
+It felt so much more meaningful than coming up with the wittiest headline.